Blackberry cobbler with fresh blackberries and topped with a homemade biscuity cobbler topping

 - 1 egg, lightly beaten

-1 Place berries, sugar, lemon juice, lemon zest, cinnamon, and cornstarch in a 9x9 casserole dish.
+1 Put the blackberries, sugar, lemon zest and juice, cinnamon and cornstarch in a 9x9 baking dish.
 Stir to combine everything and make sure that the berries are all evenly coated with the sugar.
 Let sit for 30 minutes for the berries to macerate.

-2 Preheat oven to 350°F. In a medium sized bowl, whisk together 3 tablespoons of sugar, the flour, baking powder, and salt.
-Cut the butter in with a pastry blender or fork (or even your fingers) until the mixture resembles coarse crumbs.
-Use a wooden spoon to stir in the egg and milk until the batter is just moistened.
+2 Preheat your oven to 350°F. Vigorously whisk together the flour, 3 tablespoons of the sugar, the baking powder and salt in a medium bowl.
+Cut the butter into the flour mixture with your fingers or a fork until the topping mixture resembles coarse crumbs.

-3 Taking large spoonfuls, drop the batter mixture over the berries.
-Place in the oven and bake for 30 minutes or until the berry mixture is bubbly and the topping is nicely browned.
+3 Scoop up the dough in large spoonfuls, and drop over the berries in the baking dish.
+Bake for 30 minutes at 350°F, or until the berry mixture is bubbly and the topping is nicely browned.

 Great served with whipped cream or vanilla ice cream.